kklot/gcsp/_pages/about.md

 Welcome to the Association of Students and former GCSP students.
 We lunched this site with the desire to connect brothers/sister whom graduated and are studying at [National Cancer Center Graduate School of Cancer Science and Policy](http://www.ncc-gcsp.ac.kr/).
 This will be a place to keep memories of yours while studying in the beautiful city of Korea - Goyang city.
 Cancer or other non-communicable diseases or other issues will be updated here in the form of references such as articles, student reports or conferences..
-On behalf of all,
-Vietnamese NCC- GCSP Association,

 Chào các bạn,